5paceManSpiff/gpgbrowser/README.md

 ##### usage

-Just input the recipient email into the `email` text field, highlight text in a text box and hit encrypt.
+Just select recipient email from the list of recipients, highlight text in a text box and hit encrypt.
 If all goes well your selected text should be replaced with it's encrypted counterpart!